javeri-a/claude_calculator/README.md

 4. Select your repository (`javeri-a/claude_calculator`) and set the "Main file path" to `calculator.py`.
 5. Click "Deploy!".

-Streamlit Cloud will handle the rest, building and deploying your application, and providing you with a public URL.
+Streamlit Cloud will handle the rest, building and deploying your application, and providing you with a public URL:https://javeri-a-claude-calculator-calculator-mpv973.streamlit.app/